chadwallacehart/rpi-auto-nerf-gun/readme.md

 # Automatic Nerf Gun using a Rapsberry Pi

+Make a software controlled Nerf Gun using a Raspberry Pi, a servo, and some 3D printed parts.

 What you'll need:
 * Nerf Revelle Rapid Red Blaster - <$12 on [Amazon](https://www.amazon.com/Nerf-Rebelle-Rapid-Red-Blaster/dp/B00INZO30M/ref=sr_1_2?s=toys-and-games&ie=UTF8&qid=1496580017&sr=1-2&keywords=nerf+rebelle)
 * Raspberry Pi with one of the PCM GPIO pins available